iotexproject/iotex-docs/docs/developer/hardware/pebble-dev-modes.md

 ![](/img/developer/pebble-dev-modes/pebble_devmod_fig2.png)

-The developer mode enables a developer to connect and manage a large number of Pebble devices.
+The production mode enables a developer to connect and manage a large number of Pebble devices.
 In such mode, MQTT communications between Pebble devices and AWS IoT Core are protected by the Transport Layer Security (TLS) protocol.

+See [Setup in Production Mode](/developer/hardware/pebble-aws-configuration) for instructions on how to configure AWS IoT to connect with Pebble devices.